modular-magician/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

   This is used for internal load balancing.
   (not used for external load balancing)

-* `ip_version` -
-  (Optional)
-  The IP Version that will be used by this forwarding rule.
-Valid options are IPV4 or IPV6.
-This can only be specified for a global forwarding rule.

 * `load_balancing_scheme` -
   (Optional)
   This signifies what the ForwardingRule will be used for and can only